bziemons/webhook-matrix-notifier/README.md

 Takes notifications via webhook, checks a secret and notifies a [Matrix](https://matrix.org) room.
 Listens to HTTP only.
 Should be used behind a reverse-proxy with HTTPS.

+## Configuration

-An example configuration is at `config.yml.example` and the program always reads the configuration file `config.yml`.
+An example configuration is located at `config.yml.example`.
+By default the file `config.yml` in the current working directory will be used as the configuration.
+To specify a different configuration file, use the environment variable `WMN_CONFIG_PATH`.

 ## Running the command line notifier

-To notify a room with a simple text message, ensure credentials are filled out in your local config.yml and run
+To notify a room with a simple text message, ensure credentials are filled out in your configuration file and run

 ```
-python -m wmn.notify -r '!room:matrix.org' simple text message
+python -m wmn.notify -r '!room:matrix.org' "text" "html"
 ```

 Installing the webhook-matrix-notifier will create the shorthand script "matrix-notify" for this.